MalteT/pong-rs/README.md

 ## Running the Game

 You need to have vulkan support and the vulkan library.
+You also need the recent nightly rust compiler.
 Clone this repo and run the following to compile and run the program:
 ```
-> cargo run --locked
+> cargo +nightly run --locked
 ```

 You might need to change the backend on mac to `metal` instead of `vulkan`:
 ```
-> cargo run --locked --no-default-features --features metal
+> cargo +nightly run --locked --no-default-features --features metal
 ```

 If you run into problems under Wayland set the following `WINIT_UNIX_BACKEND` environment variable to `x11`!